Social Media Guide for Tattoo Artist

 How can I use Social Media to promote myself as a Tattoo Artist?
 Social media are required tools for artists.
 We created a Social media Guide made for Tattoo Artists who are being serious about their career.

 Why are Social Media important for a Tattoo Artist?

 Social media is an exceptionally powerful showcase tool for artists.
-As a tattoo artists, Instagram for instance help you to share your art with a large audience and be inspired by other creartive souls.
+As a tattoo artist, Instagram for instance helps you to share your art with a large audience and be inspired by other creative souls.
 It has a huge potential for followers and potential buyers.

 Social Media has become important enough that Tattoo Enthusiastic, Tattoo Clients, Tattoo Studios, Tattoo Conventions take social media presence into consideration when they decide who they will collaborate with.
 While it takes time to build a following, it is entirely possible to succeed when given patience, time and consistency.

 However, Social Media will only take you that far.
 Likes, Fans and Followers do not always transform into customers.
 For most artists, a collaboration with a gallery or a tattoo studio while growing and enriching a follower base is the best way to make ends meet.

 Social Media Guide for Tattoo Artists: Social Media VS Online Search

 Let’s start with this Social Media Guide for Tattoo Artists.